vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 DDD deals with large models by dividing them into different Bounded Contexts and being explicit about their interrelationships.
 Martin fowler

+How big a Microservice should be is: it should have a well defined bounded context that will enable us to work without having to consider, or swap, between contexts.

+### How to identify bounded context -T<BD >Going to write new gitbook.

 ## Real Life Stories